avankatwyk/monopoly/README.md

 # monopoly
-A Python implementation of the game monopoly.
+A Java implementation of the game monopoly.